Skip to main content

 7. Have a family game night with board games or card games.

-8. Create DIY bird feeders and hang them outside.
+8. Create DIY bird feeders and hang them outside for the birds who are tolerating winter.

 9. Go on a nature hike and look for winter wildlife.